List of video game genres: Sandbox

 A sandbox game is a video game with a gameplay element that gives the player a great degree of creativity to complete tasks towards a goal within the game, if such a goal exists.
 Some games exist as pure sandbox games with no objectives; these are also known as non-games or software toys.
 More commonly, sandbox games results from these creative elements being incorporated into other genres and allowing for emergent gameplay.
 Sandbox games are often associated with open world concepts which gives the player freedom of movement and progression in the game's world.
 The "sandbox" term derives from the nature of a sandbox that lets children create nearly anything they want within it.

 Early sandbox games came out of space trading and combat games like Elite (1984) and city-building simulations and tycoon games like SimCity (1989).
 The releases of The Sims and Grand Theft Auto III in 2000 and 2001, respectively, demonstrated that games with highly detailed interacting systems that encouraged player experimentation could also be seen as sandbox games.
 Sandbox games also found ground with the ability to interact socially and share user-generated content across the Internet like Second Life (2003).
-Minecraft (2011) is one of the most successful examples of a sandbox game, with players able to enjoy in both creative modes and through more goal-driven survival modes.
+Minecraft (2011) is the most successful example of a sandbox game, with players able to enjoy in both creative modes and through more goal-driven survival modes.